 The catastrophic events of the 2004 Southeast Asia earthquake and tsunami shocked the world with its destructive power.
 This natural disaster has governments of all levels considering more seriously the devastating effects of natural geologic hazards, as many coastal communities are not prepared for such events.
 The Province has designated funds for affected local authorities along the coast (Georgia Basin and open ocean) to focus on alerting and awareness.
-Recent events have changed the recommendaton for 72 hours worth of supplies to ONE WEEK.
-Go to www.embc.gov.bc.ca for further information.
+Recent events have changed the recommendation for 72 hours worth of supplies to ONE WEEK.
+More information on how to prepare can be found here.

-Tsunami WATCH - issued when a serious earthquake has occurred which may have generated a tsunami, and the possible tsunami travel time from the epicenter to any part of the B.C. coast is more than three hours
+Tsunami WATCH - issued when a serious earthquake has occurred which may have generated a tsunami, and the possible tsunami travel time from the epicenter to any part of the B.C. coast is more than three hours.
+Danger level is not known yet.
+Stay alert for more information.

 Key Information from Tsunami Warning Centers and the Province: